IBM Cloud Docs

 Extra charges might apply when you transfer data by using the public endpoint.

 • You must create the Endpoint Service for accessing IBM Db2 Warehouse SaaS in the same AWS region where the IBM Db2 Warehouse SaaS instance is deployed.
 To access your instance from other AWS regions, you can use VPC Peering.
-See Example: Services Using AWS PrivateLink and VPC Peering.
+See Example: Services Using AWS PrivateLink and VPC Peering or setup a AWS Transit Gateway.

 • For the current generation of plans on AWS, connectivity to the web UI is available only over the public network, even if you have enabled PrivateLink.
 This restriction is temporary, and will be removed in an upcoming update.